jincheng9/R-in-Action/part1/notes.md

 # remove all variables in the workspace
 rm(list=ls(all=T))
 rm(list=ls(pattern='^tmp')) # remove the variables with names begin with 'tmp'
+# quit from RStudio
+quit() # RStudio will ask whether you want to save the workspace
 ```
 Common Mistakes in R
 -----------------------------